jhucsf/fall2020/resources/exam3review-solutions.md

 Assume that this function is called to find the sum of the elements in a very large (hundreds of millions of elements.)
 State some possible reasons why the process executing this function might be suspended and resumed during the execution of the function.

+**Possible answer**:

+This loop is entirely computational, i.e., it doesn't invoke any system calls, so there are no "voluntary" transitions into the OS kernel.

+Some reasons why such a transition might occur include:

+* The timer interrupt was handled, and the OS kernel chose to execute a different process
+* A hardware device raised an interrupt, e.g., a disk I/O request completed, and the OS kernel chose to activate the process which requested the I/O
+* A page fault occurred (if the array is large, then it might not be entirely mapped into virtual memory); if disk I/O is needed to handle the page fault, the OS kernel might switch to another process

 **B2)** Most operating systems use a periodic timer interrupt to ensure that the OS kernel is able to make scheduling decisions on a regular basis.
 I.e., the timer interrupt handler can ensure that no process is able to have exclusive use of a CPU core for an indefinite period of time.

 Assume a uniprocessor (single core) system in which the timer interrupt occurs at fixed intervals.
 State some advantages and disadvantages of making the timer interval longer rather than shorter.

+**Possible answer**: Switching from one process to another has a cost (e.g., TLB misses because of switching to a different virtual address space.)
+A longer "quantum" (the interval between timer interrupts) reduces the overall context switch overhead because context switches occur less frequently.
+The disadvantage is that a computationally-intensive process may "hog" the CPU, making the system less responsive.

 ## C. Signals